rickydebojeet/basic-lkm/README.md

     ```
     The module walks through the page tables to find the physical address of the virtual address if found prints it out otherwise prints that the address is not mapped.

+5. [Size of VAS & PAS](./size/lkm5.c): Prints out the size of virtual address space and physical address space in Kilo Bytes (KB).
+Output-
+    ```console
+    [ 4084.542246] Size of VAS & PAS LKM    Pid: 48677
+    [ 4084.542250] Task: htop
+    [ 4084.542252] rss side: 5724 KiB       vm size: 11908 KiB
+    [ 4087.749883] lkm unloaded
+    ```
+    The Virtual Size is larger than resident set size, the main reason for this is that linux uses lazy loading and maps memory only when there is a demand for it.
+If for a process we are using `malloc` to allocate memory, we will notice that vm size will increase but the rss size will not increase.
+No untill the allocated memory is accessed, once it is accessed it will be mapped to physical address and the rss sise will increase.